-- (1) The amounts in this column represent the estimated future payouts under the long-term incentive plan for performance awards approved by the Committee during 2018.
-The performance awards were granted to the Company's executive officers and are based upon our TSR, measured over a one-, two and three-year performance period.
+The amounts in this column represent the estimated future payouts under the long-term incentive plan for performance awards approved by the Committee during 2019.
+The performance awards were granted to the Company's executive officers and are based upon our TSR, measured over a one-, two- and three-year performance period.
 These awards are settled in the Company's shares of common stock upon the attainment of specified performance goals based on relative TSR.
 If the minimum threshold for the performance period is not met, no amount will be paid for that period.
 Payments are calculated by linear interpolation for performance between the threshold and target, and between the target and maximum for each component.
-For additional information about performance awards, please read "Compensation Discussion and Analysis Elements of compensation for our NEOs." - (2) These columns represent awards under our 2018 MIP.
-For additional information about the MIP, please read "Compensation Discussion and Analysis Elements of compensation for our NEOs." - (3) All awards in this column were made pursuant to our 2016 Plan.
-For additional information about the 2010 and 2016 Plan, please read "Compensation Discussion and Analysis Elements of compensation for our NEOs Long-Term Equity Based Incentives." - (4) This column consists of restricted stock units, which vest in four equal annual installments beginning on the first anniversary of the grant date. - (5) This column consists of options to purchase our common stock granted in February 2018 and become exercisable in four equal annual installments beginning on the first anniversary of the grant date and expire on the tenth anniversary on the date of issuance.
-The exercise
+For additional information about performance awards, please read "Compensation Discussion and Analysis - Elements of compensation for our NEOs.